-Please note: Information on this page relates to the 2014 academic year unless otherwise specified.
-There is no new intake into the European Studies major from 2012.
+Please note: Information on this page relates to the 2015 academic year unless otherwise specified.

 This subject is taught by the School of Languages and Cultures.